NotSooShariff/deposit-tracker/README.md

 ## 🔥 Why Pick This Project?

 1. **Deliverables on Steroids**
    I didn’t just complete the tasks—I went above and beyond!
-From bonus sections (hello, Docker 🐳) to a fully loaded Docusaurus documentation site, I also set up Telegram notifications for repo push events 📬 and deployed everything to a live server.
+From bonus sections (hello, Docker 🐳) to a fully loaded Docusaurus [documentation site](https://depodocs.osh.fyi/), I also set up Telegram notifications for repo push events 📬 and deployed everything to a live server.
 No half-measures here!

 2. **A Tech Stack Built to Impress**
    With Grafana 📊, cAdvisor 🖥️, and Prometheus 🔍, this project is enterprise-ready.
-Designed for real-time monitoring of blockchain infrastructure (Ethereum included ⛓️), it’s built for smooth, hassle-free operation.
+Designed for real-time monitoring of blockchain infrastructure, it’s built for smooth, hassle-free operation.

-3. **Corporate-Level Code—Or So I Hope**
+3. **Corporate-Level Code (Or So I Hope)**
    Written in TypeScript (because type safety 💪), the code includes a custom logger and robust error handling.
 The goal: clean, professional, and production-ready from the get-go.

 ---